Superhuman Alternatives

 Migration steps

-1. Sign up at hey.com Personal; choose @hey.com or bring your custom domain.
+1. Sign up at hey.com Personal; pick a @hey.com handle or bring your custom domain.

-2. Set up forwarding from your existing Gmail or Outlook to HEY.
+2. Set up forwarding from your existing Gmail or Outlook to your new HEY mailbox.

-4. Migrate fully once HEY covers your daily flow; cancel Superhuman.
+4. Update your signature and forwarding rules once HEY covers your daily flow.

-Not for: Skip HEY if you cannot change your email address; HEY's full benefit assumes the new address as primary.
+Not for: Skip HEY if you cannot change your primary email address; HEY's full benefit assumes the new address as primary, and forwarding-only setups miss most of the value.

 #3